johannhartmann/gritql-mcp/README.md

     uv pip install -e .
     ```

-## Integrations
+## Configuration

-This server uses the Model Context Protocol (MCP) to expose its tools.

-### Gemini CLI

-To make the server available to the Gemini CLI, you need to add it to your Gemini configuration file.
+To make the server available to the Gemini CLI, you need to add it to your configuration file.

 1. Locate or create the config file at `~/.gemini/settings.json`.

-2. Add the following to the `mcp_servers` list in the file, adjusting the paths as necessary:
+2. Add the following to the `mcp_servers` list in the file:

     ```json
     {